jduncan-rva/k8sfiles_com/content/episodes/02-Getting-into-multitenancy.md

 Things we touched on in this episode.

-* Ian Coldwater and Duffie Coolie abuse Kubernetes defaults
+* Ian Coldwater and Duffie Cooley abuse Kubernetes defaults
 {{< tweet 1174793280011325456 >}}
 * Liz Rice ARP Spoofing Kubernetes